sugarlabs/aslo-v4/README.md

 ### jQuery framework
 jQuery library is used as its lightweight and reduce a lot of code footprint (making project easy to maintain).
 Its more than enough as per our project requirement.

+## Code guide
+*Tip: if you don't have many activity bundles to test with than [download](https://github.com/tony37/Sugaractivities/archive/master.zip) or [clone](https://github.com/tony37/Sugaractivities.git) Tony's repo.
+It contains many (outdated) bundles in /activities directory.*

+/generator/main.py (written as generator below) uses /website template to build website in /website directory.

+generator takes two arguments
+1. directory of bundles - Directory and all sub-directories are recursively scanned for .xo files
+2. directory of website template - website will be generated in this directory

+### Generator
+/generator directory contains main.py file and GeneralFunctions directory which contains portable code which are not specific to this app store and are written in a way that they can be used in any program.

+#### main.py

+- starts from main() function (called only if main.py directly executed and not if imported as module)

+##### main()
+- processArguments() function is called which builds dictionary of program directory, (activity) bundles directory and website (template) directory from arguments given to generator.

+- **extractData** is the main function which extract all the data from bundles and writes it to website directory.

+##### extractData class
+*Tip: all the functions in extractData function are sorted in alphabetical order*

+- __init__() declares all object variables and call methods in order of operation

+    - self.createDirectories() - create directories used in website directory (if not already present) such as app, bundles, icons, js.
+Aborts program if fails to create directories eg. if no write permission.

+    - self.findBundles() - find all activity bundles i.e. .xo files in website directory and stores in self.activityBundles list

+    - self.purgeBundlesNotZipFile() - test with python standard library method zipfile.is_zipfile() and removes bundles which fails this test from self.activityBundles list

+    - self.extractInfoAndIconFromBundles() :
+        - reads activity.info files in bundles (skips bundles in which find no or more than one activity.info files)
+        - create variables dictionary from extracted information and appends dictionary to self.bundlesInfoList
+        - Looks for icon variables in dictionary and extracts icon file (skips if fails but continue processing that bundle as icon is not critical).
+        - copies bundle to website/directory/bundles

+    - self.generateInfoJson() - converts self.bundlesInfoList to json format and stores it in self.infoJson variable

+    - self.generateIndex() :
+        - extracts name, summary, description, tag, tags, category, categories from self.infoJson and stores in self.indexDictList in dictionary format and self.indexJs in json (string) format.
+        - Since several variables in selfinfoJson can map to one variable in index eg. tag, tags, category, categories all considered tags in index.
+Therefore, we first check if key already exist in index, if not than add, else append to data of existing value in dictionary.
+            - tuple and list are both considered same and treated same i.e. comma separated. while string is space separated.
+        - For all keys which are not added to dictionaries in the above process, empty entry is added.
+Eg. if summary is not written in activty.info file, than empty summary is ultimately added to index.json rather than no entry at all.
+        - **NOTE:** self.indexJs is js file string rather than json file.
+Its contains just a function call search.assignIndex([index json]) . (search is a class in search.js file in website-templates/js/ directory.

+    - self.generateAppsHtmlPages() - generates html pages from self.indexDictList and simultaneously saves rather than storing in memory.

+    - self.writeFiles() - info.json, index.js errors....txt files are written to files.

+### Website template

+-  index.html - symblink to search.html for now

+- search.html - search page

+- /js/search.js - contains search class and general (portable) code which serves the search requests
+    - similarString() - case/*base* insensitive comparison of strings eg. 'A' == 'a' == 'à'.

+    - countSimilarWordsInStrings() - split words and do word by word comparison and count how many are similar by calling similarString()

+    - partialStrMatch() - Wok-in-progress function. intend is to match eg. 'car' == 'cars' and return .75 as 75% string match.
+This can possibly be tweaked to also include matches when typing error and suggest closest relevant word based on proportion/percentage match.

+    - search class - implements search functionality
+        - search.init() - called when page completes loading
+            - checks if any search query. if yes,
+                - fills search query back into search box ($('input[name="q"]')[0].value = query;)
+                - calls this.performSearch() withs earch query

+        - assignIndex() - this is the function called from index.js
+            - stores index in this._index variable
+                - checks if any query in queue and call this.performSearch is so.
+Queries can be in queue if this._index was not loaded by that time and searched now when the index is loaded.

+        - performSearch() - checks if index has loaded. calls processSearch() with query if so, else add query to queue.

+        - processSearch() - this function calls rankApps() to rank apps (in index) based on their match with query and displays 10 (for now) matched apps by calling displayResults()

+        - rankApps() - calls rankApp() to rank each app against query and stores in [rank, app index in this_index] array.

+        - rankApp() - calls countSimilarWordsInStrings() and rewards 10 points for match in name, 3 in summary, 2 in description and 5 in tags.

+        - displayResults() - unhides #searchResults div in search.html and presents search results or no search result found message.

+        - appObjToHtml() - generates html to present for matches apps. use index.json as source for generating.